MathieuNls/bianca/bianca.md

 \red{
 The first couple we presented is a relatively simple case.
-In this second example, we present two new couples  $c_{a_2}$ and $c_{b_2}$ who are related to race conditions in multi-threaded code.
+In this second example, we present two new couples who are related to race conditions in multi-threaded code.
 More specifically to the fact of freeing ressources in case a thread crashes with a \texttt{finally} block to follow the \texttt{try} and \texttt{catch} blocks.
 In the \texttt{try} block, the threads are launched and, in case an exception happens the \texttt{catch} block is executed.
-However, if the developer closes the resources consumed by the thread at the end of the \texttt{try} block, then, in the case of an exception, the resources would be freed.
+However, if the developer closes the resources consumed by the thread at the end of the \texttt{try} block, then, in the case of an exception, the resources would not be freed.
 Instead of duplicating the resources management code in the \texttt{try} and \texttt{catch} blocks a good practice would be to have it in a \texttt{finally} block that always executes itself; regardless of an exception happening or not.
 In the commit presented by Figure \ref{fix:thread1} we can see that a large refactoring has been done in order to prevent crashed thread to keep using resources.
-In Figure \ref{fig:thread1} we present only the subset of the commit that triggered the match rather than the commit in its entirety.
+In Figure \ref{fig:thread1} we present only the sourounding of subset of the commit that triggered the match rather than the commit in its entirety.
 The whole commit changed 44 files with 1,994 additions and 1,335 deletions.
 We can see that a  \texttt{try} block have been appended with a  \texttt{finally} block.
 In the previous version of the file, the multithreaded code was wrapped by a  \texttt{try} block without \texttt{finally}.